 MAC Setup

 After Effects on Mac does not currently have the capabilities to run scripts directly via Terminal.
-We can remedy this with a quick workaround using Applescript - Apple’s own scripting language that allows you to automate tasks on your Mac OS.
+We can remedy this with a quick workaround, by invoking the osascript

 on run argv